jahrik/home_lab/ghost/ansible_vim.md

 ## Galaxy

 Ansible galaxy is a public place to store roles for later use, much like github.
 Uploading this role was as aeasy as creating an ansible.com account and linking it to github.
-Because I have a meta/manin.yml file in my project it picked up on the vim role.
-It took a couple of days to get it to sync, but seams to be working now.
+Because I have a meta/main.yml file in my project it picked up on the vim role.
+It took a couple of days for me to get it to sync, but seams to be working now.

 Now it is possible to download this role from galaxy.